Ruud48/Pebble-Banner/README.md

 banner-example.zip can be imported in CloudPebble and shows an example of How to use the "Scroll" function in your own App.

-banner_font contains all software to generate a new Banner Font Table
+The fonttable folder contains all software to generate a different Banner Font Table